Sitefinity/Sitefinity-CLI/README.md

 ## Prerequisites

   To use or build the CLI, you need to install the corresponding version of the [.NET SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
+  Some CLI operations require a supported version of Visual Studio to be installed and configured for Sitefinity CMS development.
+For more information, see [Install Sitefinity CMS](https://www.progress.com/documentation/sitefinity-cms/install-sitefinity).

 ## Installation